 Causes of Diarrhoea

 Acute diarrhoea is usually caused by viral, bacterial or parasitic infection.
-Chronic diarrhoea is more likely to occur as a result of some functional disorder, such as irritable bowel syndrome (IBS) or inflammatory bowel disease.
+Chronic diarrhoea is more likely to occur as a result of some functional disorder, such as irritable bowel syndrome (IBS) or intestinal diseases like inflammatory bowel disease (IBD).

 Traveller’s diarrhoea may develop in people visiting foreign countries, particularly the developing countries, if adequate care is not taken regarding food and water consumption.
 Food or water contaminated with bacteria, viruses or parasites can cause traveller’s diarrhoea.